mp-se/fermentrack-docker/README.md

 - Release bases on fermentrack built in docker support.
 Hopefully easier to maintain.
 - Combines the django, redis and nginx containers into one image.
 - Use sqlite database as default.
-- Will work on most platforms with minium configuration.
+- Will work on most platforms with minium configuration settings.

 ## Troubleshooting